Thomas-Kr/srt-reader/README.md

 ## Requirements

 - Python 3.6+
-- No external dependencies required.
+- No external dependencies are required.

 ## Installation